gdbroman/broman.blog/_posts/2019-09-16-consciousness.md

 category: "technical"
 ---

 Everyone, including lifelong meditators from time to time, experience a locality of self.
-That feeling of being located in one’s skull and looking out through the eyes.
+That feeling of being inside in one’s skull and looking out through the eyes.
 This feeling of being geographically located somewhere in space, however, is an illusion - or so I will argue.

-“But I’m right here!” might an ego object.
-And to be clear, the location of one’s physical body is very real - but the location of your consciousness is not.
-Before further reading, notice that I'm not making any metaphysical claims about consciousness, this is simply a matter of first person experience.
+_“But I’m right here!”_ might an ego object.
+And to be clear, the location of one’s _physical body_ is very real - but the location of your _consciousness_ is not.
+Before further reading, notice that I'm not making any metaphysical claims about consciousness, this is simply a matter of one's first-person experience.

 ## Sensory Inputs and Their Deception